narayana541996/Web-Page-Summarization/Readme.md

 4) Go to more tools -> Extensions.
 5) Make sure that the 'Developer Mode' is turned on, in the top-right region of the window.
 6) Select 'Load Unpacked' and select the 'Extension' folder(remove double-underscore files from the folder if any before this step).
+7) Make sure the backend(app.py) is up and running.
 7) The extension should now be ready to use.

 # Introduction